survfate/AllanPls/README.md

 ## Changelog

 **Version 0.1.4**
-- Stop support for userstyles.org install since it promote Stylish extension instead of Stylus as default
+~~- Stop support for userstyles.org install since it promote Stylish extension instead of Stylus as default~~
 - AllanPls now only replace the Default style and will let users choose between it and the official compact styles
 - Simplify gems / Vaal gems results
 - Some other fixes for buttons location and item affixes on hover